hannesfrank/awesome-remnote/docs/reference.md

 - ⮉ Document Sidebar - Configure the sidebar sections.
 - ⮉ Custom CSS - Configure appearance.
 - ⮉ Daily Document - List of all Daily Notes.
+- ⮉ Thought Queue - Special document to store fleeting notes.
+There is a shortcut to directly add to it.
+This shortcut is system wide for the desktop app.

 - ⮉ Document - Turn a Rem Into a document (visible in document list) or folder.
   - ⮉ Status - Pinned/Draft/Finished
   - ⮉ Source - A Reference.
 Displayed below the title.
+- ⮉ Todo - Todo
 - ⮉ Highlight - Coloring a Rem.
   - ⮉ Color
 - ⮉ Header